Washington state man on trial in 1972 cold case murder kills self — then jury finds him guilty

 A Washington state man killed himself in his home as a jury was meeting to deliberate his fate in a 1972 cold case murder — and then found him guilty.

-Terrence Miller, 78, was on trial for allegedly murdering 20-year-old Jody Loomis in Snohomish County 48 years ago.
-She was heading to a stable to ride her horse in Mill Creek when she was raped and shot to death.
+Terrence Miller, 78, was on trial in the murder of 20-year-old Jody Loomis in Snohomish County 48 years ago.
+She was heading to a stable to ride her horse in Mill Creek when she was raped and fatally shot.

 Miller’s suicide took place Monday morning as the jury was assembling at the courthouse to begin a second day of deliberations in the two-week trial, Snohomish sheriff officials said.